 Ensconced within the Union Club of British Columbia can be found the Inn at the Union Club.
 Refined and discreet, this century-old Inn is a boutique hotel and an oasis of privacy and privilege that combines Old World flair with the most modern of hotel amenities.

 Now, this hotel doesn’t have a standard club lounge, but if you are a member of a Union Club or are a guest of a member, or if you belong to any of our over 400 affiliated clubs, worldwide, you can access all the Union Club facilities and book a room.
 Facilities include the Club’s Fitness Centre, the Billiards Room, the Rooftop Terrace, and a variety of exceptional dining options.

 The Inn at the Union Club of British Columbia has 22 guest rooms, including seven suites with separate sitting rooms.
-All rooms are appointed with comfortable queen or king-sized beds, and many of the Inn’s rooms have marvellous views of the scenic Victoria Inner Harbour.
-The Union Club Inn is ideal for both leisure and business travellers.
+All rooms are appointed with comfortable queen or king-sized beds, and many of the Inn’s rooms have marvelous views of the scenic Victoria Inner Harbour.
+The Union Club Inn is ideal for both leisure and business travelers.

 5. The Westin Bear Mountain Victoria Golf Resort and Spa

 Set along lush golf greens and framed by Vancouver Island’s rugged mountains, The Westin Bear Mountain Golf Resort & Spa, Victoria offers stunning natural beauty and laid-back comforts.
 Unfortunately, even though most Marriott hotels have a club lounge, The Westin Bear Mountain Victoria Golf Resort and Spa does not have an executive club lounge, which is why it comes at the bottom of our list.

 While this is not a boutique hotel it is a very good choice in the area, particularly if you collect or spend Marriott Bonvoy loyalty points.
 The charming harbor city of Victoria is just 25 minutes away.